google-marketing-solutions/performance-psi-tracker/docs/README.md

 formatting](https://support.google.com/docs/answer/78413?hl=en&co=GENIE.Platform%3DDesktop&oco=0)
 for more information.

+> [!WARNING]
-> [!WARNING] There are two buttons at the bottom of the Config worksheet that
+> There are two buttons at the bottom of the Config worksheet that
-> can be distructive to any changes you've made to the Tracker.
+> can be destructive to any changes you've made to the Tracker.
 >
 > The button labeled **Reset** will replace all of the URLs entered in the
 > Config worksheet with a standard set of URLs from web.dev.
 >
 > The button labeled **Delete** will delete all of the data in the Results worksheet.

 ## Visualizing Your Metrics